Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0005-portability.md

 Proposed — 2025-09

 ## Context
-One of the five core requirements of AWO (DL-001) is **Portability**:
+One of the five core requirements of AWO is **Portability**:
 > Everything you produce should be template-driven so the method applies in any domain.

 Without explicit portability guarantees, AWO risks being seen as a one-off documentation project tied to a single case study (Waveframe).
-Dialogue Logs DL-001 through DL-005 show repeated emphasis on reusability and generality as what makes AWO scientifically valuable.

 ## Decision
 - All AWO artifacts must be **domain-agnostic by design**.